ProAgent: Building Proactive Cooperative Agents with Large Language Models: Method

 \texttt{Task} is for LLMs to understand the objective of the task and information about other cooperative agents. \texttt{Rules} is designed to regulate the planning pattern of the LLM, defining which skills are legal and which are not.
 In \texttt{Rules}, we can also enforce the format of LLMs' responses to follow the CoT: output analysis and then plan according to the analysis instead of directly outputting a plan. \texttt{Demos} is an optional component of the three.
-Its main functionality is to provide real cases for LLMs to strengthen their memories and behave in accordance with the regulations set by \texttt{Rules}.
+Its main functionality is to provide real cases for LLMs to strengthen their memories and behave following the regulations set by \texttt{Rules}.
 Normally, \texttt{Demos} should contain a scene description followed by an analysis and the desired behavior, such as the selected skill.
-With these three parts, LLMs are able to understand the task and what is expected of them in the subsequent planning and reasoning stages.
+With these three parts, LLMs can understand the task and what is expected of them in the subsequent planning and reasoning stages.

-\textbf{State to language alignment}\quad In order to facilitate interaction between LLMs and the environment, it is essential to establish a bridge between the original symbolic state provided by the environment and the language-based state for LLMs.
-In most scenarios, the raw state is not directly applicable for LLMs' usage.
-Hence, finding an effective alignment between the original symbolic state and the language-based state is crucial to enhance LLMs' accurate understanding of the current situation.
-To illustrate this, we present a simplified example based on the Overcooked-AI environment, demonstrating how the state can be transformed into language within our ProAgent framework.
+\textbf{Grounding tensor state to language-based state}\quad To facilitate interaction between LLMs and the environment, it is essential to establish a bridge between the original symbolic state provided by the environment and the language-based state for LLMs.
+In most scenarios, the raw state is not directly applicable to LLMs' usage.
+Hence, finding an effective alignment between the original symbolic state and the language-based state is crucial to enhancing LLMs' accurate understanding of the current situation.
+To illustrate this, we present a simplified example based on the \textit{Overcooked-AI} environment, demonstrating how the state can be transformed into language within our ProAgent framework.
 With the knowledge library and initial state information prepared, ProAgent is equipped to tackle the cooperative task alongside its teammates.
 This marks the transition to the subsequent stage, where ProAgent engages in reasoning and planning, progressing step by step to achieve its objectives.
 Here is an illustrative instance of the alignment between state representation and natural language: